Any instructional program in statistics not listed above.

 New York awards the most Doctors degree research scholarships in Statistics, Other of all US states with 3 degrees being awarded last year.
 Students interested in Statistics, Other can expect about 50% percent of their fellow classmates to be men and 50% percent to be women.
 Most students graduating in this field earn a Bachelors degree.
 The average annual income for an undergraduate degree in Statistics, Other is $57,400.

-If you’re thinking about majoring in Statistics, Other, then you should consider these top colleges, including Carnegie Mellon University, the University of Rochester and the .
-Carnegie Mellon University is our top ranked institution for a degree in Statistics, Other with 1 students graduating with this major annually.
+If you’re thinking about majoring in Statistics, Other, then you should consider these top colleges, including the University of Rochester, Carnegie Mellon University and .
+The University of Rochester is our top ranked institution for a degree in Statistics, Other with 3 students graduating with this major annually.

 For Statistics, Other majors, some of the most in demand jobs include Mathematical Science Teachers, Postsecondary, Natural Sciences Managers and Statisticians.
 Not only that, Statistics, Other graduates may find a high salary job, such as Natural Sciences Managers or Actuaries.